jackrobertscott/chomp-react-redux-171005/README.md

 export default connect(mapStateToProps, mapDispatchToProps)(HotdogCreate);
 ```

-The presentational layer is merely the form inputs and validations of those inputs.
+The interface layer controls the form inputs and validations of those inputs.
 They do not *pull* the state.
-When the form is submitted, it will call a submit handler function passed to it by the logical component.
-These presentational form components can be reused by multiple logical components e.g. `HotdogCreate` and `HotdogEdit`.
+When the form is submitted, it will call a submit handler function passed to it by the logical layer.
+These interface layer form components can be reused by multiple logical components e.g. `HotdogCreate` and `HotdogEdit`.

-`src/hotdog/components/SimpleForm.js`
+`src/hotdog/containers/HotdogSimpleForm.js`

 ```js
 import React from 'react';